 Similarly, it is also crucial that we strongly disapprove our sons' behaviour when we see them disrespecting women.
 Observe how they treat their mothers, sisters and other women, and do not hesitate to correct them if you see them misbehaving in any way.
 Their behaviour towards women early on is an indicator of how they will treat women later in their lives.

 While we continue to strive for gender equality, it is important for us to realise that in most families, children grow up with the notion of gender-specific roles for men and women.
 And inadvertently they start to see it that way too.
 So, as dads and husbands, it is key that we show our sons that we do not shy away from sharing responsibilities at home, that raising children and running the household is as much a man's responsibility as it is a woman's.
 When roles are defined based on gender, it unintentionally makes boys believe that they are superior to women around them.

 Also teach your sons about double standards prevalent in the society; like how society is quick to shame women for wearing 'revealing' clothes but finds a man strutting around shirtless perfectly acceptable, or a woman's bra strap showing is considered as her 'asking for it'.

-In conclusion, it is important that we imbue the right sense of morals and respect in our sons during the formative years.
+In conclusion, it is important that we imbue the right sense of morals and respect in our sons during their formative years.
 As fathers, we need to reiterate to our sons that women are not second-grade humans.
-In fact, the fear they feel and show arises from years of being subjected to taunts, abuses and insults.
+In fact, the fear they feel and show arises from years of being subjected to taunts, abuse and insults.
 So, more than anything else, be the change that you want to see in your sons.